-Many patients who undergo eyelid surgery at our practice in Bala Cynwyd, Pennsylvania are interested in other treatments to minimize the signs of aging.
+Many patients who undergo eyelid surgery at our Bala Cynwyd office are interested in other treatments to minimize the signs of aging.
 Facelift and brow lift procedures can be performed along with eyelid surgery for additional cosmetic enhancement.

 To learn more about the facial surgery procedures offered by Dr. Glat, visit the links below.